 Configuration

-Learn how to configure the SecretStash CLI package in your Laravel application.
+Learn how to configure the SecretStash CLI package in your Laravel application or standalone PHP project.

 Once you've installed the SecretStash CLI and optionally published the configuration file, you can customize its behavior in config/secret-stash.php.